twagar11/ansible-labs/4-playbooks-and-roles.md

 a [main.yml] file with the following contents:

 ```
----
+ --
 allow_duplicates: true
 ```

-Again, we\'ll create a simple [main.yml] file in the [tasks] directory, which prints the value of the [type] variable that gets passed to the role:
+Again, we\'ll create a simple [main.yml] file in the [tasks] directory, which prints the value of the `type` variable that gets passed to the role:

 ```
----
+ --
 - name: Print type variable
   debug:
     var: type